Barisal District: History

 In 1639, Shah Shuja defeated the Maghs in battle in present Jhalokati district and built a ring of forts to the south of Barisal largely in present Jhalokati district to protect the region from Magh attacks.
 After this time, the Barisal region passed under direct Mughal control and the Chandradwip rajas faded into obscurity, with much of the southern part of the district being cleared and settled by mainly Muslim pirs who spread their Islamic cosmology among the local tribes of the region.

 The early 18th century was tumultuous for the district due to the movement of the Subah capital from Dhaka to Murshidabad.
 Adventurers began preying on existing Zamindars.
 One of these was Mirza Agha Baqer, who had suppressed a rebellion of a Hindu zamindar.
 In 1730, he became Governor of Chittagong and lived in Dhaka.
 In 1753, he assassinated a naib nazim and was killed himself a day later.
 Aga Bakhar's heir inherited his land in Selimabad but was overthrown by the Naib Nazim Nawazish Muhammad Khan, advised by his diwan Raja Rajballabh.
 He was killed by Mir Qasim after the Battle of Plassey.
 At this time the Maghs also restarted their raids so that in British records the southern part of Barisal Division is depopulated.
 Barisal District traces its origins to Bakerganj district which was established in 1797.
 It was placed in Barisal Division on 1 January 1993.

 Demographics

-At the 2022 census, Barisal District had 629,626 households and a population of 2,570,446 with an average 4.02 people per household.
+At the 2022 census, Barisal District had 629,626 households and a population of 2,570,446 with an average of 4.02 people per household.
 Among the population, 475,192 (18.49%) inhabitants were under 10 years of age.
 The population density was 923 people per km^{2}.
 Barisal District had a literacy rate (age 7 and over) of 79.85%, compared to the national average of 74.80%, and a sex ratio of 1047 females per 1000 males.
-Approximately, 30.23% of the population lived in urban areas.
+Approximately 30.23% of the population lived in urban areas.
 The ethnic population was 843.